 Once the proceedings are served on the UK defendant, the US plaintiff must arrange for the process serving agent to prepare a proof of service, and have this filed in the US court where the action is pending.

 In summary, there are a number of methods by which US litigants can serve process (and other judicial documents) upon individuals and corporate entities situated in the UK.
 It is strongly advisable to consult local counsel, who are familiar with local laws and procedures at the destination country and can effectively navigate the local service rules.
-The service of judicial documents, particularly in foreign jurisdictions, is a technically tricky area where ‘the devil is in the detail, and it is crucial to get it right in order to avoid inadvertently compromising the underlying claim.
+The service of judicial documents, particularly in foreign jurisdictions, is a technically complex area where ‘the devil is in the detail', and it is crucial to get it right in order to avoid inadvertently compromising the underlying claim.